TaraRosen/w_nba_metrics/README.md

 ![Image](rm7.png)

-Sooo, unfortunately, it looks like every metric that makes a basketball game exciting, the WNBA lags behind NBA.
+So, unfortunately, it looks like every metric that makes a basketball game exciting, the WNBA lags behind NBA.

 </br>
 </br>